-Swimmers may compete for an amateur team during the season of sport in the USA Swimming Senior National Championship Meet, the USA Swimming Sectional Championship meets and the USA Swimming Junior Olympic Meet.
-Divers may compete for an amateur team during the season of sport in the USA National Diving Championships, USA National Junior Diving Championships and any Regional and/or Zone Championship meet that qualifies the diver to the Championships (Editorial Revision May 2017)
+Swimmers may compete for an amateur team during the season of sport in the USA Swimming Senior National Championship Meet, the USA Swimming Sectional Championship Meet and the USA Swimming Junior Olympic Meet.
+Divers may compete for an amateur team during the season of sport in the USA National Championships, USA Junior National Championships and any Regional and/or Zone Championship meet that qualifies the diver to the aforementioned Championships.
+(Editorial Revision May 2017)

-E. Bylaw 600 shall not be in effect for those sports conducted outside the State adopted season of sport.
-(See Bylaw 504.H)
+E. Bylaw 600 shall not be in effect for those sports conducted outside the CIF State-adopted season of sport (See Bylaw 504.H.).